Schuh1337/Discord-MultiTool/README.md

 > [!NOTE]
 > Supports: Windows 10, 11 [Other Versions untested]<br>
-> Fully request based, i will not add selfbot support using discord.py-self etc.
+> Fully request based, i will not add selfbot support using discord.py-self etc<br>
 > Star the Repo for more amazing Updates in the Future.<br>
 > You may give me Suggestions for features or just ask me about stuff in the [issues](https://github.com/Schuh1337/Discord-MultiTool/issues/new) Tab.<br>
 > Make sure that you have `VirtualTerminalLevel` set to `1` for the best experience. --> [Tutorial](https://www.youtube.com/watch?v=HeJOyEw3RtM)<br>